gautriv/gautriv.github.io/_posts/2025/5/2025-05-15-model-training-2.md

 ---
-title: From Prototype to Pilot - Launching the mini AI writing assistant for technical style enforcement
+title: From prototype to co-pilot - Launching the mini AI writing assistant for technical style enforcement
 subtitle: "A fine-tuned model trained on thousands of real documentation edits—rewriting with near-human precision"
 category: AI
 image: "/assets/style-assistant-launch.png"